jethornton/mill_touch_v6/docs/source/install.rst

 To install you may need some dependencies installed.

-Requires python-pyqt5.qtsql to be installed for the database to work
+Requires python-pyqt5.qtsql and python-pyqt5.qsci to be installed for the database to work
 ::

   sudo apt install python-pyqt5.qtsql python-pyqt5.qsci